magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_VI_Lucy_Does_Improv.md

 “The report, right?
 Don’t worry,” Park said, his voice softer than she expected.
 “Rest.
 I’ll fix it.”

 For the first time, Lucy felt he wasn’t an enemy.
-Not quite a friend either—not the shallow kind she’d known in school—but something more complicated, belonging to the adult world.
+Not quite a friend either, but something more complicated, belonging to the adult world.

 A laugh escaped her, brittle but real.
 Her world was ruined already.
 So why not break the last rule, the one she had always tiptoed around?